karma-runner/karma/CONTRIBUTING.md

 ## Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting and issue to our [GitHub Repository][github_newissue].
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github_newissue].
 Even better you can submit a Pull Request with a fix.

 [docs_contributing]: http://karma-runner.github.io/0.10/dev/contributing.html